campa-consortium/lattice-standard/source/standard/coordinates.md

 illustrated in the above figure.
 These coordinate frames are attached to the element and are part of the `element body coordinates`.
 `Fiducial` elements ([xxx](#s:fiducial)) are an excption.
-`Fiducial` elements only have a single coordinate frame that is tied to global coordinates and construction of the branch coordinate system starts at this coordinate system.
+`Fiducial` elements only have a single coordinate frame that is tied to floor coordinates and construction of the branch coordinate system starts at this coordinate system.
 See [xxx](#s:fiducial) for more details.
 Note that `Girder` elements ([xxx](#s:girder)) also only have a single coordinate frame but they